Relationship-based training that works

 Like many dog trainers, I have enjoyed the company of dogs since childhood.
 From the pint-sized terrors that shared my childhood home, to the out-of-control puppy that belonged to the family I was a nanny for—boy, did I love those dogs (but often hated the way they behaved!)

 A little over eleven years ago, with four young children and a husband who was not fond of dogs, I knew a dog like many of the others I had lived with was NOT going to pass muster as our family dog.
 To make a long story short, I sought out expert help and learned to be a dog trainer so that we could have the sort of dog we wanted to share our home with.

 Along my own training journey, I’ve discovered a passion for training dogs in obedience, for observing and shaping their behavior, for finding better ways of caring for and keeping them.
 Most of all, I’ve learned how teaching puppies certain things the right way, at the right time, can make a world of difference to them AND their owners, for the rest of their lives.

 I continue to pursue knowledge, learning from peers and mentors, and deliberately budgeting for seminars, workshops and annual conferences as a professional member of the International Association for Canine Professionals.
 I have volunteered with local shelters and several rescue organizations.

-As a dog (and owner!) trainer, my purpose is to help more dogs keep their homes, and to help more homes keep their dogs.
+As a dog (and owner!) trainer, my mission is to help more dogs keep their homes, and to help more homes keep their dogs.